Earthquake Insurance

 Updated

-Fortunately independent insurance agents can help you determine if adding earthquake insurance is the right move for your home or business.
-They’ll even be able to get you set up with the right policy for your needs.
-But before we get too far ahead of ourselves, here’s a closer look at earthquake insurance and if it’s required in your area.
+Fortunately, independent insurance agents can help you determine if adding earthquake insurance is the right move for your home or business.
+They can get you set up with the right policy for your needs.
+But first, here’s a closer look at earthquake insurance and whether it’s required in your area.

 How Common Are Earthquakes?

-When considering the importance of earthquake insurance, it's handy to know just how prevalent these disasters are.
+When considering the importance of earthquake insurance, it's helpful to know just how prevalent these disasters are.
 Check out some earthquake stats below.

-• Alaska and California accounted for 80% of the seismic activity in the US.
+• Alaska has the most frequent and strongest seismic activity in the U.S.

-Knowing that thousands of earthquakes take place across the nation annually, it's easier to see just how critical earthquake insurance is, especially for those that live in high-risk areas.
+Knowing that thousands of earthquakes occur around the world each year, it's easier to see just how critical earthquake insurance is, especially for those who live in high-risk areas.

 What Does Earthquake Insurance Cover?